 When we talk about training alone, we freely say that there is a single factor, that is most responsible for gaining muscle – and that is progressive overload.
-Of course you cannot gain muscle without proper nutrition and rest but those two factors are not a subject of discussion in this article.
+Of course you cannot gain muscle without proper nutrition and rest which we’ll touch at the end of the article.

 The human body evolved to be a perfect survival machine.
 This means the body doesn’t need big muscles, in fact it’s quite the opposite.
 The only thing the body is interested in, is to keep you alive and functioning as efficiently as possible.
 Big muscles waste a lot of energy just to maintain themselves.